dart-lang/language/working/macros/feature-specification.md

 order of macros:

-*   **Macros are applied to inner declarations before outer ones.** Macros applied to members are applied before members on the surrounding type.
+*   **Macros are applied to inner declarations before outer ones.** Macros applied to members are applied before macros on the surrounding type.
     Macros on top-level declarations are applied before macros on the main `library` directive.